AutoJenny/blog/docs/workflow/planning/structure.md

    - `post_development.basic_idea`
    - `post_development.interesting_facts`
 3. Existing sections are displayed if any
+4. Existing elements are displayed within their sections
-4. Unassigned items are shown in their panel
+5. Unassigned elements are shown in their panel

 ### 2. Planning Sections
 1. Review/edit input fields